So, your plan A fell through. Maybe...

 You are not alone.
 It's okay to ask for help, or to admit that this is too much for you to deal with right now.

-The people I've coached through situations like the ones at the beginning of this article are all in happier, more stable places than where they started.
-One thing I've learned from the journeys I've witnessed is that contrary to most people's expectations, you don't wait until after you've formulated a Plan B to relax.
+The people I've coached through situations like the ones in this article are all in happier, more stable places than where they started.
+One thing I've learned from witnessing their journeys is that you don't wait until after you've formulated a Plan B to relax.
 Instead, the process of calming your stressful thoughts is vital to figuring out your next steps.
 That's where your real work is, and the first step is accepting where you are right now (even if it sucks).
 After that, the rest takes care of itself.

 I'll be writing more about this in the near future, and I hope you'll stick around for my next posts!
-If you subscribe to my newsletter, they'll get delivered right to your inbox and you'll also get my free workbook Be Your Own Career Detective: 4 Steps to Deducing a Career Path That's Right for You.
+If you subscribe to my newsletter, you'll get notified about new articles and you'll also get my free workbook Anatomy of a Dream Job: Bring Clarity and Focus to Your Career Search.

 Image credit: freeimages.com/Zsuzsa N.K.